Print this page (attorney exhibit format)

 Boston-Based Operations

 Boston-based.
-Engagements begin remotely through documented intake, serving clients nationwide by appointment.
+Written intake begins remotely through email.
+Clients are served nationwide by appointment.
 Physical evidence handling is conducted by appointment when required.

 Scope Limitations